solschweik/BnsTest/README.md

 This part implements Sudoku grid verification algorithm.
 It's done both in Java and Typescript (JavaScript).

-__NOTE:__ This project contains some unit tests.
-It's runnable in Eclipse.
-1. Open _AllTests.java_.
-2. Right-click and _Run As / Junit Test_

 ### TypeScript (JavaScript) version

 To run the application follow this instructions: